lune-climate/lune-ts/README.md

 ## Publish

-Publishing is currently done by creating a new release on Github.
-The current way is to:
-- Create a new git tag (v<number>).
-- Title of the release should be the release <number>.
-- Body of the release is free form, but you can try and use the auto generated one.

-Prior to publish step though, it is required to actually update the version as intended in the code.
-For this, use the `Makefile` commands `patch|minor|major-version` accordingly and commit the changes as usual.
+Publishing is currently done automatically whenever changes happen in `package.json`.
+To increase the version, use the provided github workflow to increase the version (patch).
+This will create a PR that just needs to be approved and merged.
+Alternatively, a PR with the version increase can be made manually in case the version change is different.

+To aid in upping the versions, use the `make` commands: `patch|minor|major-version` depending on the wanted version increase.

 ## Future work